pdm-pcb/LittlePCB/_posts/2023-07-15-cross-product.md

   path: /assets/img/posts/2023-06-03/code.jpg
 ---

-[Last time](../dot-product) we went over the super versatile vector dot product.
-Today we'll look at the other way you can multiply vectors.

-## Defining the Cross Product
-The cross product is quite different to the dot product.
-First, it yields a whole new vector, rather than a scalar value.
-Second, while a dot product can be evaluated for any dimension, a cross product is only defined for 3D vectors.
-Given that, I'll just write out the function here.
+Another way to multiply two vectors is called the cross product.
+Other names for it are the outer product and the vector product.
+Given that the dot product produces a scalar value and is also known as the scalar product, you'd be right if you guessed the cross product results in a  whole new vector.

+The cross product also differs from the dot product in that it's only defined for three dimensional vectors.
+Here's how I've implemented it in code:

 ```cpp
 Vec3 cross(Vec3 const &a, Vec3 const &b) {